lindahlf/machine-learning/Lab1/README.md

 We first note that the there is no error for the training data, since that data was used to generate the trees to begin with.

+### Assignment 6

+In essence: if do not prune our decision tree at all it can be prone to have high variance, i.e. overfitting.
+On the other hand, if we

+### Assignment 7